asllop/RunPack/TUTORIAL.md

 1
 ```

-This word operates over the integer in the stack, that's why we use `dup` before comparing and printing, to avoid consuming the data, that must be used for the next loop iteration.
-And the final `drop` is to remove the 0 left there after finishing courting down.
+This `countdown` word we just defined, operates over an integer in the stack, that's why we use `dup` before comparing and printing, to avoid consuming the data, that must be used in the next loop iteration.
+And the final `drop` is to remove the 0 left there after finishing.
+If you find this code messy or hard to understand, don't worry, it is.
+In the next section we are going to talk more in depth about it.

 ## 5. Lexicons

-This section is more about how to structure applications written un RunPack, but it also shows some language features that helps with that.
-We will start from the `countdown` example in the previous section, and will create an alternative version of it:
+This section is more about how to structure applications written un RunPack.
+We will start from the `countdown` example used in the previous chapter, and will create an alternative version of it:

 ```
 { dup 0 > } def count_zero?